allen-cell-animated/cell-feature-explorer/CONTRIBUTING.md

 4. Submit a pull request to merge your fork's branch into this repository, via GitHub.

+### Deployment
+Once built, Webpack outputs (e.g., index.html, JS and CSS files) are put into a tar archive, gzipped, and stored in Artifactory in the `maven-snapshot-local` repo.
+From there, deployments involve: a) pulling a particular artifact (referenced by git tag) out of Artifactory and b) copying the contents of the artifact to an S3 website bucket.
+For both staging and production deployments, these steps are captured in this project's Jenkinsfile and can be executed by setting the proper parameters for the Jenkins build.

+#### Staging deployment
+Automatically builds from `main`, can also be manually triggered on Jenkins

+#### Production deployment
+On `main` branch
+1. Make a new version: `npm version [patch/minor/major]`
+2. Push the new package.json version: `git push origin main`
+3. Push the new tag: `git push origin [NEW_TAG]`

+This will trigger a github workflow which copies the assets from the staging bucket into the production bucket.

 ## Questions or Thoughts?

 Talk to us on [one of our community forums][community].